Atharvaa97/002762773_Atharva_Danke/Assignment-1/1A/README.md

 7. Div: The "div" tags were used for container boxes on all pages.

-8. Link: Used the "link tag" to link to external style sheets and to add a favicon to the web pages.
+8. Link: Used the "link" tag to link to external style sheets and to add a favicon to the web pages.